-- In most years, Arizona's Growth Indicator is based on two measures: The Student Growth Percentile (SGP) and the Student Growth Target (SGT). - For school year <<sy>>, the Growth Indicator does not include Student Growth Target (SGT). - ADE will produce the prospective SGTs for every student in grades 3-9 for the upcoming <<sy_plus_1>> school year and release them to schools for the purpose of guiding classroom instruction. - A Student Growth Percentile describes a student's growth compared to other students with similar prior test scores (their academic peers). - Schools receive a final score that is weighted based on students' previous year test scores and how much they grew.
+- In most years, Arizona's Growth Indicator is based on two measures: The Student Growth Percentile (SGP) and the Student Growth Target (SGT). - For school year 2024-2025, the Growth Indicator does not include Student Growth Target (SGT). - ADE will produce the prospective SGTs for every student in grades 3-9 for the upcoming 2025-2026 school year and release them to schools for the purpose of guiding classroom instruction. - A Student Growth Percentile describes a student's growth compared to other students with similar prior test scores (their academic peers). - Schools receive a final score that is weighted based on students' previous year test scores and how much they grew.
 For example a student who previously scored Minimally Proficient and demonstrated high growth would receive more points than a student who previously scored Highly Proficient and demonstrated low growth. - The Growth Indicator includes only data from state assessment results; it does not compare students based on demographic information. - A Student Growth Percentile is a number between 1 and 99.
-If a student has an SGP of 40, it means that the student grew more than 40% of his/her academic peers in a school year.
+If a student has an SGP of